Node.js Request Path: DNS, TCP, libuv & Callbacks

 localPort: 40000,

-Local address selection gets noisy on hosts with more than one route.
+Local address selection gets harder to reason about on hosts with multiple routes.

 A developer laptop might have Wi-Fi, loopback, a VPN tunnel, and a container bridge.
 A cloud VM might have a primary interface, an extra private interface, and IPv6 on only one of them.
-A container might have a small interface view that maps through host networking rules.
-The same net.connect() call runs against the route table visible to the process.
-Move the process to another network namespace, and the visible route table can change even though the JavaScript code is byte-for-byte identical.
+A container might see a smaller network view that maps through host networking rules.
+The same net.connect() call runs against the route table visible to that process.
+Move the process into another network namespace, and the route table can change even when the JavaScript code stays the same.

 The route lookup starts from the destination candidate.
-For a public IPv4 destination, the default IPv4 route may choose the Wi-Fi interface.
+For a public IPv4 destination, the default IPv4 route may use Wi-Fi.
 For a private corporate address, a VPN route may win.
 For 127.0.0.1, loopback wins.
 For ::1, IPv6 loopback wins.
-The local address follows that choice unless code pins localAddress.
+The local address follows that choice unless your code pins localAddress.

-Pinned local addresses can be useful in tests and multi-homed systems, but they turn route selection into an explicit contract.
-Pin an address that belongs to the wrong interface and the connect fails.
-Pin an IPv4 address while the chosen remote candidate is IPv6 and the families do not match.
-Pin an address that exists on the host but lacks a route to the destination, and the failure can look like a connect problem even though the bad decision was local.
+Pinned local addresses can help in tests and multi-homed systems, but they also turn route selection into a promise your code has to keep.
+Pin an address from the wrong interface and connect can fail.
+Pin an IPv4 local address while the remote candidate is IPv6 and the families do not match.
+Pin an address that exists on the host but cannot reach the destination, and the failure can look like a remote connect problem even though the bad choice was local.

 net.connect({